Exercise 1

 • What kind of data is in the different slots?

-• How many spots and genes do we have?
+• How many spots and genes do we have retained in the spe object?

 The slot colData contains metadata of each of the 14207 spots: